Neecy Twinem

-Neecy Twinem is an American artist, toy designer, academic professor and author and illustrator of over 35 children’s books published in several languages.
-Her first children’s book was titled: Aye-Ayes, Bears and Condors, An ABC of Endangered Animals and Their Babies, published by Scientific American Books for Young Readers.
-Twinem’s fine art is found in private and public collections around the country.
-She has a Masters in Fine Art, and instructs and mentors artists.
-Twinem developed a brand trademark titled, ZombieZoo including the design, manufacturing and release of a plush toy line and books.
+Neecy Twinem is an American artist, toy designer, academic professor, and author and illustrator of over 35 children’s books published in several languages.

+Her first children’s book was titled Aye-Ayes, Bears, and Condors: An ABC of Endangered Animals and Their Babies, published by Scientific American Books for Young Readers.
+Neecy’s fine art is found in private and public collections around the country.
+She has a Masters in Fine Art and instructs and mentors other artists.
+Twinem developed a brand trademark titled ZombieZoo, including the design, manufacturing, and release of a plush toy line and books.
 She recently developed and released a plush toy line, ZombieZoo.

-She was born in Kansas City, MO, adopted at birth and raised by Charlene B. and John Robert Twinem.
+She was born in Kansas City, MO, adopted at birth, and raised by Charlene B. and John Robert Twinem.
 She has one daughter, Tonia Herrero, an artist and educator who is one of many of Twinem's inspirations.
 Neecy resides in Sandia Park, New Mexico.
 She is a tribal member of the Sac & Fox Nation.

 Education

 Neecy spent her early childhood living in Olathe, KS, Denver, CO and in Lincoln, NE where she spent her high school years, graduating from Lincoln Southeast High School with an honors in fine art.
 She studied fine art at the University of Minnesota, Minneapolis, MN and then transferred to the San Francisco Art Institute, where she graduated with a Bachelors in Fine Arts in Sculpture and Video Performance in 1980.

 In 1981, she moved to New York City and worked in visual merchandising and window display design, designing window displays for Bergdorf Goodman, Macy's and Elizabeth Arden in Manhattan.
-She went back to school to get her Masters Degree in Fine Art from University of Hartford, Hartford Art School Hartford, CT.
+She went back to school to get her master's degree in Fine Art from University of Hartford, Hartford Art School Hartford, CT.

 Publishing

 In 1994, Neecy wrote her first children's book called Aye-Ayes, Bears and Condors, An ABC of Endangered Animals and Their Babies, published by Scientific American Books for Young Readers.
-Her books are mostly written for young audiences and often focus on nature and animals.
+Most of her books are written for young audiences and often focus on nature and animals.
 Her books have won numerous awards and recommendations from wildlife organizations.